lovell/sharp/docs/install.md

 ## Prebuilt binaries

-Ready-to-use binaries for sharp and libvips are provided for use with Node.js versions 10, 12 and 13 on the most common platforms:
+Ready-compiled sharp and libvips binaries are provided for use with Node.js versions 10, 12 and 13 on the most common platforms:

 * macOS x64 (>= 10.13)